moj-analytical-services/vega-lite-away-day/README.md

 The aim of today's away day is to give you a chance to try out Vega-lite and the different ways of producing and embedding vega-lite visualisations.
 The way we suggests you do this is as follows:
 1. Copy the code behind one of the Vega-lite examples into the Vega-lite editor code.
 Make some changes to the vega-lite code to see whats possible.
 2. Take data from a csv file and use it to produce a vega-lite visualisation.
-This can be done by linking to the csv file directly (if you plan on generating your webpage using python and jinda); or by using Altair in either python or R (Open-data-munging https://github.com/RobinL/open_data_munge can be used as an alternative) to convert the csv file into a JSON format.
+This can be done by linking to the csv file directly (if you plan on generating your webpage using python and jinja); or by using Altair in either python or R (https://github.com/RobinL/open_data_munge can be used as an alternative) to convert the csv file into a JSON format.
 The latter is compatible with publishing the webpage using python+jinja or Observable, and is our recommended method.
 3. Embed the visualisation into a webpage using either python+jinja, or Observable.